rfjakob/gocryptfs/Documentation/file-format.md

 	1-4096 bytes encrypted data
 	16 bytes GHASH

-Data block, AES-SIV mode (used in reverse mode, or when explicitely enabled with `-init -aessiv`)
+Data block, AES-SIV mode (used in reverse mode, or when explicitly enabled with `-init -aessiv`)

 	16 bytes nonce
 	16 bytes SIV